aquietone/lootnscoot/README.md

         - Tribute

         * Quest items can be entered as either `/lootutils quest` or `/lootutils quest #` where # is the number you want to keep.
 Otherwise we use the QuestKeep Setting from the Settings file.
-        * Tribute function not yet implimented. currently Tribute acts as Keep when it comes to selling functions.

 * `/lootutils reload`
     Reload the Settings `LootNScoot_Server_CharName.ini` and the contents of `Loot.ini`

 * `/lootutils bank`
     Put all items from inventory marked as Bank into the bank

 * `/lootutils tsbank`
     Mark all tradeskill items in inventory as Bank

 If running in standalone mode, the bind also supports: